petehouston/laravel-docs-vn/authentication.md

         }
     }

-After you have registered the provider with the `provider` method, you may switch to the new user provider in your `config/auth.php` configuration file.
-First, define a `provider` that uses your new driver:
 Sau khi bạn đã đăng kí provider với phương thức `provider`, bạn có thể chuyển sang user provider mới trong file cấu hình `config/auth.php`. Đầu tiên, định nghĩa một `provider` mà sử dụng driver mới của bạn:

     'providers' => [